gazebosim/sdf_tutorials/param_passing/proposal.md

-arguments in `//include` through an experimental custom element in SDFormat 1.7 / `libsdformat` 10 then after being vetted it will be made official in a future SDFormat / `libsdformat` release where the custom element will be changed to `//include/params`.The included model (not the constructed model in the model/world file) will be referred to as the original model/file.
+arguments in `//include` through an experimental custom element in SDFormat 1.7 / `libsdformat` 10 then after being vetted it will be made official in a future SDFormat / `libsdformat` release where the custom element will be changed to `//include/params`.
+The included model (not the constructed model in the model/world file) will be referred to as the original model/file.
 In the model/world file and under `//include`, the elements listed under `//include/experimental:params` will indicate elements from the original model